Broadmouth catshark

 The broadmouth catshark (Apristurus macrostomus) is a rare species of shark of the family Pentanchidae, the deepwater catsharks.
-The holotype and only specimen of which was taken from off Zhujiang in the South China Sea, at a depth of 913 m.
+The holotype and only specimen was taken from off Zhujiang in the South China Sea, at a depth of 913 m.
 Its length is around 38 cm.
 The broadmouth catshark's reproduction is oviparous.
-Considering the species is not well known, the threats are not known either but may be deepwater fisheries.
+Considering the species is not well known, its threats are not known, but may include deepwater fisheries.